d-dof/survey_in_m2/survey_in_m2.md

 <a name="huggins2016coresets"> </a>[58] Jonathan Huggins, Trevor Campbell, and Tamara Broderick.
 Coresets for scalable bayesian logistic regression.
 In *Advances in Neural Information Processing Systems*, pages 4080–4088, 2016.

+<a name="cortes2019regularized"> </a>[59] Corinna Cortes, Mehryar Mohri, and Dmitry Storcheus.
+Regularized gradient boosting.
+In *Advances in Neural Information Processing Systems*, pages 5449–5458, 2019.